Libertyville

 Parks & Recreation

-There is no shortage of ways to enjoy the great outdoors in Libertyville, whether it’s at the Adler or Riverside pools, along the many winding bike paths that snake through the village, or at the nearly 20 parks scattered about.
+There is no shortage of ways to enjoy the great outdoors in Libertyville, whether it's at the Adler or Riverside pools, along the many winding bike paths that snake through the village, or at the nearly 20 parks scattered about.
 The parks even remain operational in the winter, with Adler Memorial and Nicholas-Downden parks offering skiing and ice skating.
-From picnic shelters to scenic lakes and rivers, Libertyville parks are an astounding attraction to behold.
+From picnic shelters to scenic lakes and rivers, Libertyville's parks are a major quality-of-life asset for residents year-round.

 carnival rides at night